2019 Chevrolet Traverse Trim Levels with Comparisons & Configurations.

 The Traverse RS comes equipped with the LS Premium package and the Convenience and Driver Confidence package.

-Compare the 2019 Traverse RS vs Premier Trim Levels.
+Compare the 2019 Traverse RS vs Premier Trims.
 What is the difference?

 While the RS incorporates a more exciting engine and distinctive appearance, the Premier reverts back to the standard V6 and expands the interior seating color options back to three.